 Traditionally, EAT has been included in programs for teen girls, possibly because many adolescent girls have a professed obsession with horses and they find that working with horses seems just rewarding and enjoyable.
-Some programs for boys don’t include horses, however, and it can be somewhat difficult for parents to find this kind of help for their boys.
+Some programs for teens don’t include horses, however, and it can be somewhat difficult for parents to find this kind of help for their teens.
 At Muir Wood, however, we do provide an equine-assisted therapy program for our clients.
-We’re dedicated to providing adolescent boys with the safe, structured, therapeutic environment that can allow them to manage their time, develop their skills and succeed in the world.
+We’re dedicated to providing adolescent teens with the safe, structured, therapeutic environment that can allow them to manage their time, develop their skills and succeed in the world.

 For us, EAT plays an important role in breaking through barriers and helping our clients to heal.
 We provide our clients with access to trained practitioners of equine-assisted therapy, and all of the horses in the program are temperament tested and safe for our clients to handle.
 While this isn’t the right intervention for all of our clients, we find that many teens simply adore the time they spend in equine-assisted therapy, and they apply those lessons in the rest of their lives.
 If you’d like to find out more, please call.